 If you are unable to speak to someone from Chain of Hope within 12 hours you must contact the local safeguarding authority in the country where the concern has arisen (or, outside normal working hours, that department's Emergency Duty Team).
-You should then send an email to safeguarding@chainofhope.org to provide the information in the Annex to this policy.
+This MUST be followed up in writing by emailing safeguarding@chainofhope.org to provide the information in the Annex to this policy.